documentcloud/documentcloud/app/views/help/collaboration.markdown

 # Collaboration

+You already know you can <a href="/help/privacy#access">share documents with everyone in your newsroom</a>.
+You can also organize documents into projects and share them with other DocumentCloud users, whether or not they're in your newsroom.

-When you're working with other reporters on a project, you can share a set of documents and notes with them, even if they're in a completely different news organization.
-Collaboration in DocumentCloud is based around projects: sharing a project with someone gives them access to view and edit all of the documents and public notes inside.
+Collaboration in DocumentCloud is based around projects: sharing a project with another user gives them access to view and edit all of the documents in that project and all the public notes on those documents.
+Your private notes will still be private.

-If you have a project you'd like to share, click on it's edit icon <span class="icon edit_glyph" style="padding-left:16px;position:relative;top: -2px;">&#65279;</span> to open up the "Edit Project" dialog.
-Click on the "Add a collaborator to this project" link, and type in the email address of the person you'd like to share the project with.
-This must be the same email address that they use to log in to DocumentCloud.
-Click "Add".
-At this point, you should see them appear, listed under "Collaborators", in the project.
+To start sharing, you'll need to know the email address that each collaborator uses to log in to DocumentCloud.
+Click any project's edit icon <span class="icon edit_glyph" style="padding-left:16px;position:relative;top: -2px;">&#65279;</span> and use "Add a collaborator to this project" to enter each email address (you'll need to use the address they use to log in to DocumentCloud).

 <img src="/images/help/show_collaborator.png" class="full_line" />

-The next time your partner logs in to DocumentCloud, the project you shared will show up in their sidebar.
-Your partner can now view, edit, and annotate all of the documents inside of it.
-If they add documents of their own to the project, you'll be able to see and edit those documents as well.
+Shared projects will appear in each collaborator's sidebar and they will be able to view, edit, and annotate all documents in the project.
+They'll also be able to add new documents to the project, which will in turn be available to you.

+Collaborating with a reporter who isn't on DocumentCloud?
+They should <a href="/contact">join</a>!

 Still have questions about collaboration?
 Don't hesitate to [contact us][].